hacknlove/mailgun-es6/README.md

 promise(MailGun_Response, Rejection_Message)
 ```

 This function will create a new mailing list member.
 Member object can be an object or an array of objects.
-These objects shoud include:
+These objects should include:

 * address - The email to add.
 * name - The member name